 There’s always time to remember your childhood dreams and make them happen!

-Ok…maybe going to a Michael Jackson concert is out of the question, but you might still find some little hidden wishes around there.
+Ok, maybe going to a Michael Jackson concert is out of the question, but you might still find some little hidden wishes around there.
+Anything?

-Having this in mind, the idea of looking for the closest Lego park seemed a bit crazy, but soooo exciting!
-You know that a good idea is always crazy, until it’s not :))
+Having this in mind, the idea of looking for the closest Lego park seemed a bit crazy, but soooo exciting.
+You know that a good idea is always crazy, until it’s not anymore. 🙂

-Finally, getting there was a dream come true!
+Finally, getting there is a dream come true.

 Did you know that the park used over 50 million lego bricks?
 Or that the LEGO word comes from the Danish expression “leg godt” (play well)?

 For us, the highlight of Legoland was Miniland, where major European cities and landscapes are built in lego.
 Simply A-M-A-Z-I-N-G.

 You can actually make many of the vehicles/animals/people move by hitting a button.
 Star Wars fans won’t be disappointed: a large Yoda and Darth Vader are expecting you.